marie-bisbo/TTT-Django-workshop/README.md

 This will map the default location of our app to the `index()` in our `views.py`.
 Views are essentially Python functions or classes that return a web response back after use.

 The base URL router will need to be pointed towards the `urls.py` of our frontend app so that it can serve it.
-Add the following line to the `urlpatterns` array in our base `urls.py`:
+Add the following line to the `urlpatterns` array in `oursite/urls.py`:
 `path('', include('frontend.urls')),` (You'll need to add `include` to your imports from `django.urls` for this step).

 To ensure your URL mapping is working fine, try defining index in your `views.py` as the following.